Elephant bird: Extinction

 It is widely believed that the extinction of elephant birds was a result of human activity.
 The birds were initially widespread, occurring from the northern to the southern tip of Madagascar.
 The late Holocene also witnessed the extinction of other Malagasy animals, including several species of Malagasy hippopotamus, two species of giant tortoise (Aldabrachelys abrupta and Aldabrachelys grandidieri), the giant fossa, over a dozen species of giant lemurs, the aardvark-like animal Plesiorycteropus, and the crocodile Voay.'
-Several elephant bird bones with incisions have been dated to approximately 10,000 BCE which some authors suggest are cut marks, which have been proposed as evidence of a long history of coexistence between elephant birds and humans; however, these conclusions conflict with more commonly accepted evidence of a much shorter history of human presence on the island and remain controversial.
+Several elephant bird bones with incisions have been dated to approximately 10,000 BC which some authors suggest are cut marks, which have been proposed as evidence of a long history of coexistence between elephant birds and humans; however, these conclusions conflict with more commonly accepted evidence of a much shorter history of human presence on the island and remain controversial.
 The oldest securely dated evidence for humans on Madagascar dates to the mid-first millennium AD.

-A 2021 study suggested that elephant birds, along with the Malagasy hippopotamus species, became extinct in the interval 800–1050 CE (1150–900 years Before Present), based on the timing of the latest radiocarbon dates.
+A 2021 study suggested that elephant birds, along with the Malagasy hippopotamus species, became extinct in the interval 800–1050 AD (1150–900 years Before Present), based on the timing of the latest radiocarbon dates.
 The timing of the youngest radiocarbon dates coincided with major environmental alteration across Madagascar by humans changing forest into grassland, probably for cattle pastoralism, with the environmental change likely being induced by the use of fire.
 This reduction of forested area may have had cascade effects, like making elephant birds more likely to be encountered by hunters, though there is little evidence of human hunting of elephant birds.
 Humans may have utilized elephant bird eggs.
 Introduced diseases (hyperdisease) have been proposed as a cause of extinction, but the plausibility for this is weakened due to the evidence of centuries of overlap between humans and elephant birds on Madagascar.